1976 Pacific typhoon season: Season effects

 This table will list all the storms that developed in the northwestern Pacific Ocean west of the International Date Line and north of the equator during 1976.
-It will include their intensity, duration, name, areas affected, deaths, missing persons (in parentheses), and damage totals.
+It will include their intensity, duration, name, areas affected, deaths, missing people (in parentheses), and damage totals.
 Classification and intensity values will be based on estimations conducted by the JMA, however due to lack of information around this time sustained winds were recorded by the JTWC.
 All damage figures will be in 1976 USD.
 Damages and deaths from a storm will include when the storm was a precursor wave or an extratropical low.